getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 // [ 0, 1, "FOO", 3 ]
 ```

-**Note:** As with other array methods that take callbacks, `Array.from(..)` has an optional third parameter that if set will specify the `this` binding for the callback passed to the second parameter.
+**Note:** As with other array methods that take callbacks, `Array.from(..)` takes an optional third argument that if set will specify the `this` binding for the callback passed as the second argument.
+Otherwise, `this` will be `undefined`.

 // TODO: talk about mapping between Typed Array values, bitwise truncation, etc